 - Now, the next thing you need to do is to disable your firewall.
 To do this, go to the left-pane menu and select Firewall & Network Protection.

 - Move to the right pane, then click Domain Network.

 - Toggle the switch below Windows Defender to Off.

 - Go back to the previous page, then perform Step 8 for the Private and Public networks.

 Check your PC for malware your antivirus may miss and get threats safely removed with Auslogics Anti-MalwareDOWNLOAD NOW

 After disabling your antivirus and firewall, try restarting the Mail app.
 Check if it can now sync properly.
 Of course, you need to go back and enable all the features you switched off.
 On the other hand, if you want reliable protection that won’t interfere with your system’s operations, we suggest that you use Auslogics Anti-Malware.
-This tool was designed by a certified Microsoft Gold Application Developer.
+This tool was designed by a certified Microsoft Silver Application Developer.
 So, you can rest easy knowing that it won’t come in conflict with Windows or your main antivirus.

 Solution 4: Removing and Reinstalling the Mail App

 If the issue persists, your best bet is to try removing and then reinstalling the Mail app.
 To uninstall the program from Windows 10, follow the steps below:

 - Go to your taskbar, then right-click the Windows icon.